rech2020/pingcremental/README.md

 3. `OWNER_ID` - the discord snowflake of the owner user of the bot. technically optional, but some functionality will be disabled or work incorrectly.

+4. `TEST_ENV` - when set to "true", will enable special commands that **anyone can use to modify their profile freely**.

 ### running

 there are two ways to do this.